-Gradual reduction of the dose is recommended except in the case of serotonin syndrome5 or other drug-induced medical emergencies.4
+Gradual reduction of the dose except in the case of a medical emergency such as serotonin syndrome 3,4

-To simplify the math, use the smallest dose of Lexapro, 5mg white round tablets.
+To simplify the math, use the smallest dose of Lexapro, 5mg white round tablets to configure changing dosages.

-Your physician can assist you to cut the 5mg pills in half for smaller dosing.
-They can be cut into quarters if necessary.
+Your physician can assist you to cut the 5mg pills in half or quarters for smaller dosing.
 A half pill would be 2.5mg and a quarter would be 1.25mg.